Finding the best free punctuation checkers is the first step in preparing a text to make sure it is as error-free as possible.

-There are Grammarly extensions for Chrome, Safari and Firefox, which are the browsers I use all day long.
+There are Grammarly extensions for Chrome, Safari, and Firefox, which are the browsers I use all day long.

-So if I am writing a quick post on Facebook or Twitter, replying to comments on my blog or writing a new blog post, Grammarly is helping me with my writing accuracy.
+It doesn’t matter if I’m writing a quick post on Facebook or Twitter, replying to comments on my blog, or writing a new blog post.

 There is no lag time with Grammarly, so any error is quick and easy to correct with one click.